Flurpish/CodeStorage/Coding/ProgrammingBasics/3-ide-and-python.md

 We'll be using VSCode because I like it!
 You can use whatever you'd like.
 Here is the link to download as of 5/5/2026:
 > https://code.visualstudio.com/docs/setup/setup-overview

 I will NOT being walking through how to set this up.
+The reason for this is because I think it's important to start off with learning from documentation.
+When you get stuck somewhere, documentation is normally where you'll find your answers!
+So it's good to understand this now rather than later.
 The link provided should guide you through on how to do this on your own.

 ## Installing Python